Trying to organize your home and your life? Your first step should be to get rid of some of your belongings.

 If you start with those pens, you’ll probably be inspired to move on to your closet, your silverware drawer or that stack of old magazines you don’t read through anymore.
 And once material things take up less of your time and energy, you’ll have more left over for experiences, knowledge and the people that really enrich your life.

 Wondering how you can get rid of some of your stuff?
-Here are 10 ways to rock a garage sale.
+Here’s how to have the perfect yard sale.